nicolasdao/userin/README.md

 	1. In the left menu, expand the __*Facebook Login*__ tab and click on __*Settings*__.
 	2. Under __*Valid OAuth Redirect URIs*__, enter [your-origin/facebook/oauth2callback](your-origin/facebook/oauth2callback), where `your-origin` depends on your hosting configuration.
 In development mode, _userIn_ is probably hosted on your local machine and the redirect URI probably looks like [http://localhost:3000/facebook/oauth2callback](http://localhost:3000/facebook/oauth2callback).
 When releasing your app in production, _userIn_ will most likely be hosted under your custom domain (e.g., youcool.com).
 You will have to change the redirect URI to [https://youcool.com/facebook/oauth2callback](https://youcool.com/facebook/oauth2callback).

+> NOTE:
-> NOTE: Step 5 is not required in Development mode (this is the default when the App is created).
+> - Step 5 is not required in Development mode (this is the default when the App is created).
 This assumes that your app is hosted locally using _http://localhost_.
 When going live, step 5 is required.
+> - In case of issues, please refer to the troubleshooting section [Facebook - Can't Load URL: The domain of this URL isn't included in the app's domains](#facebook---cant-load-url-the-domain-of-this-url-isnt-included-in-the-apps-domains].

 ## How To Create An App In Google?
 #### Goal